mikietechie/gocurrenciesapi/README.md

 ### Workflow

-Users signup and have the role of clients.
-On passing Signup a client is created for the user.
+Users signup and have the role of client.
+On passing Signup a user can create a client from the web dashboard.
 The client has an API Key and stores the number of API hits which is decremented for every hit and can be replenished when user buys some hits.
 Our service exposes different endpoints to client softwares.

 The user owns the client.